 Beech’s

-This UK chocolatier ships worldwide, so everyone can enjoy their vegan dark chocolate fondant mini eggs and vegan mint crisp mini eggs, and their larger dark chocolate eggs.
+This UK chocolatier ships worldwide, so everyone can enjoy their vegan dark chocolate fondant mini eggs and vegan mint crisp mini eggs.

 Booja Booja